 The detailed financial management responsibilities are set out in the Financial Regulations.
-Specifically the Head of Communications and Business Services will:
+Specifically, the Head of Communications and Business Services will:

-- Ensure arrangements are in place for the management of risk and business continuity and where appropriate secure that arrangements are made to insure against risks.
-This includes arrangements for holding to account the Chief Constable for the management of risk within the Constabulary. - Make arrangements for the accepting and reporting of sponsorship, gifts, gratuities and hospitality and for the reporting of arrangements and acceptances to the Audit and Standards Committee.
+Ensure arrangements are in place for the management of risk and business continuity and where appropriate secure that arrangements are made to insure against risks.
+This includes arrangements for holding to account the Chief Constable for the management of risk within the Constabulary.
+Prepare and manage the OPCC budget.